codeequity/codeEquity/docs/ceManual.md

 <br>

 * **CodeEquity GitHub App**.
-A GitHub app that converts projects in a GitHub repository into CodeEquity projects.
+A GitHub app that converts GitHub repositories into CodeEquity projects.
 * **CE Flutter**.
 A multi-platform front end for managing CodeEquity projects.
 * **CE Server**.
 A Node.js Express server that handles requests from the CodeEquity GitHub App and CE Flutter, and manages all related modifications to provisional equity.